 - A few years ago everyone thought Apple was a great company and could do no wrong.
 The stock price was soaring.
 Onwards to $700 per share, until suddenly things changed and now it trades in the $400s.
 How?
 Shouldn’t someone have been able to predict this?

 We take a different approach.
-One that is rational, understandable, consistent and provides our clients with peace of mind.
+One that is rational, understandable and consistent.

 - We do not have a crystal ball.
 We don’t make forecasts and readily accept that we cannot see the future (just like Warren Buffet).
 Doesn’t this make sense?